fjcalzado/Asynchronous-Javascript/readme.md

   - The response is processed immediately when received.
 - `Asynchronous` `Non-Blocking` I/O:
   - I/O request returns immediately to avoid blocking.
-  - A notification is sent once the operatino is completed.
+  - A notification is sent once the operation is completed.
 Then, a function to process the response (callback) is scheduled to be run at some point in our execution flow.